 About the program

-This is a cooperative effort between the Washington Department of Fish and Wildlife (WDFW), Recreation and Conservation Office, Department of Natural Resources (DNR), U.S. Forest Service, private timber companies, and hunters with disabilities.
+This is a cooperative effort between the Washington Department of Fish and Wildlife (WDFW), Recreation and Conservation Office (RCO), Department of Natural Resources (DNR), U.S. Forest Service (USFS), Private Timber Companies, Nonprofit Organizations and Private Landowners.

-This is not the same as the special permit drawings offered each year in the “Big Game Hunting Seasons and Regulations” booklet.
+This is not the same as the special permit drawings offered each year in the “Big Game Hunting Seasons and Regulations."
 This is not a permit drawing for deer or elk tag, doe or cow tag.

 If drawn, you will be issued an access special use permit by the land manager allowing you to drive a motorized vehicle into a closed or gated area where other hunters must walk in.

 All areas are:

 • open to administrative use by the agency or land manager.

 • subject to tribal treaties, logging, fire, emergency closures… etc.